The Grammar Level

 • Classification of pattern one sentences

-• Identify fragments and beginning editing
+• How to identify fragments and beginning editing

 Learning To Read At Arma Dei (download)